braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/about.md

 # What are Push Messages?

-> Push notifications are wonderful for time-sensitive calls to action, as well as re-engaging users who haven't come into the app in a while. <br>Successful push campaigns drive the user directly to content and demonstrate the value of your application.
+> Push notifications are wonderful for time-sensitive calls to action, as well as re-engaging users who haven't come into the app in a while.
+Successful push campaigns drive the user directly to content and demonstrate the value of your application.

-![Push Message Example][1]{: height="400px"}
+![Push Message Example][1]{: height="400px"}  ![Push Message Example][2]{: height="400px"}

 _To see more examples of push notifications, check out our [Customer Examples Library][8]._